CELEBRATING 80 YEARS OF SHAPING THE MARKETPLACE OF IDEAS MY SPEAKER LIST () 646.227.4900

 Talks & Conversations with Ilene Chaiken

-Chaiken believes the creative process and politics are inextricably linked.
+Renowned television producer, director, writer, and founder of Little Chicken Productions, ILENE CHAIKEN believes the creative process and politics are inextricably linked.
 In these empowering remarks she discusses the importance of diversity and inclusion, both on screen and off.
-She sheds light on the power of representation, and what shows like The L Word, and the more recent reboot The L Word Generation Q, mean for LGBTQ+ communities and youth.
-She also opens up about her own challenges and triumphs as an LGBTQ woman navigating a male-dominated industry.
-Her remarks provide lessons on cultivating equitable and inclusive communities, and empower audiences to speak up in their own work and lives.
+Chaiken also opens up about her own challenges and triumphs as an LGBTQ woman navigating a male-dominated industry.
+Chaiken's remarks provide lessons on cultivating equitable and inclusive communities and empowers audiences to speak up in their own work and lives

-Writing with an agenda
+Writing with an Agenda

 Biography